 As a result, butlers depend on your tips to make a living wage while working in the hotel guest services industry, so it's important for you to understand when and how to tip if you've received help.

 The Responsibilities of Hotel Butlers

 A hotel butler performs services that allow guests to spend more time enjoying their vacations, and you can often think of a butler as a personal assistant.

 As a result, butler services at a hotel or resort can include carrying bags, unpacking and re-packing luggage, orienting guest to the facility, making reservations, delivering room-service food, accepting garments for laundry and ironing, coordinating spa services and excursions, drawing your bath, and setting out a turndown amenity.

 In addition, some hotels and resorts have task-specific butlers such as technology butlers and pool butlers who bring drinks, towels, and can be pressed into service to apply sun protection.

 However, a hotel butler is not a chef, confessor, bartender, prostitute, stevedore, private secretary, nanny, dog walker, or a chambermaid.
 And even though he or she may tidy your room, they are not responsible for cleaning it fully.

 How much to tip your butler can depend on the number and quality of services provided, plus whether the butler worked for you exclusively or served multiple guests with the same service.

 It's fine to hand a cash tip directly to your butler, but it's even nicer if you put it in an envelope with a note of thanks.
-If he or she is not available when you check out, leave a sealed envelope with the butler's name on it at the front desk.
+If he or she is not available when you check out, leave a sealed envelope with the butler's name on it with the concierge (who also deserves a tip if she or he provides service that goes above and beyond) or staff at the front desk.